priyanshupaul08/Netflix-Clone/README.md

 # Netflix-Clone

-Clone of the Netflix website as a light HTML CSS and JS excercise - [Take a look](https://priyanshupaul08.github.io/Netflix-Clone/)
+Clone of the Netflix(Homepage) website using HTML CSS and JS - [Take a look](https://priyanshupaul08.github.io/Netflix-Clone/)

 ## What it is